efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 These are the questions that I was requested to get answers on for the midterm project, along with the code I wrote and its output.

-## Objective 1: Show Off Volume Growth
+## Objective 1: Show off volume growth

 **Pull overall website session volume and order volume, trended by quarter, for the life of the business**